 - Once boiling, reduce heat to low.
 Whisk in 1 cup of farina.
 Whisk until thickened, about 3 minutes, making sure to also scrape the sides.
 The cereal will continue to thicken as it cools and you can add more liquid to thin it out if needed.

-- Once thickened, remove the pot from the heat, let site for one minute and then ladle into bowls, and serve with desired toppings.
+- Once thickened, remove the pot from the heat, let sit for one minute, and then ladle into bowls, and serve with desired toppings.